anihacc/gitlabfork-TheMidnightv1/README.md

 ### How to get to The Midnight

+#### For Users
+To get to the dimension, you will need to find a rift.
+These will spawn in red clumps of matter.
+Though before you go, make sure to be prepared!
+The Midnight is a hostile place.

 #### For Developers
-In the current version of The Midnight, rifts are currently not implemented as a rewrite of them is in progress.
-Here is a command to access The Midnight without need of a rift.
+We understand can be annoying to have to find a rift to access The Midnight every time.
+Here are a couple of commands to find/access the dimension with ease.
+Summon a Rift entity: `/locate midnight:entrance_rift`
 Teleport directly into The Midnight: `/forge setdimension @p midnight:midnight`

 ## Releases